In this article

 With Ramp, you can:

-• Save more by preventing out-of-policy spend: Preset controls on corporate cards for specific vendors and categories, ensuring that your team stays within budget.
+• Save more by preventing out-of-policy spend: Preset controls on cards for specific vendors and categories, ensuring that your team stays within budget.

 • Be free from expense reports: Easily submit expenses through SMS, mobile app, and integrations, streamlining the expense management process.